 Colored glass is a material that I didn’t appreciate enough at first.
 That was clearly my mistake.
 But as I grow older and learned to appreciate the details, the colors, the scents, and value all those things that make my heart race faster I have also realized that everyone and anyone can make design statements every day with the littlest of things.
 Even a humble material like glass can resonate hard our affection for design in a most sincere way.
 It can’t fail us.

 If I hold a party for example, I use my colored glasses.
 Firstly because they make me happy.
-Then because they show a little bit about my design consciousness.
+Also because they show a little bit about my design consciousness.
 So just give in to its charm like I did and let me know of your favorite glass objects…a vase, a pitcher, a tealight holder.

-Tell me how you use it.
+Tell me how you use colored glass.
 At the end of the day, we have nothing to lose.
 By introducing/using decor objects like that and taking the time to come up with a design scheme we will only promote a better quality of living while showcasing our inspiring style!
 Let’s love our home…

 Last update: 11/06/19